 - X-rays or CT scans.
 X-rays can determine the degree of curvature and detect deformities of the vertebrae.
 A CT scan might be recommended if your doctor wants more-detailed images.

 - MRI.
 These images can detect infection or a tumor in your spine.

 - Nerve tests.
 If you are experiencing numbness or muscle weakness, your doctor may recommend tests to determine how well nerve impulses are traveling between your spinal cord and your extremities.

 - Bone density tests.
 Low-density bone can worsen kyphosis.

 Kyphosis treatment depends on the cause and severity of your condition.

 Your doctor might suggest medication, including:

 - Pain relievers.
-If over-the-counter medicines — such as acetaminophen (Tylenol, others), ibuprofen (Advil, Motrin IB, others) or naproxen (Aleve) — aren't enough, stronger pain medications are available by prescription.
+If over-the-counter medicines — such as acetaminophen (Tylenol, others), ibuprofen (Advil, Motrin IB, others) or naproxen sodium (Aleve) — aren't enough, stronger pain medications are available by prescription.

 - Bracing.
 Children who have Scheuermann's disease may be able to stop the progression of kyphosis by wearing a body brace while their bones are still growing.